 Taking the step to see a therapist can feel daunting and for most people it takes time to find the right person to work with.
 So take some time to look around my site and get a feel for who I am and how I work.

-I have a Diploma in Cognitive Hypnotherapy (DipCHyp) and a Diploma in Hypnotherapy (HPD) as well as a Practitioner Certificate in Neuro Linguistic Programming (NLP) from the Quest Institute, Regent’s College, London UK.
+I have a Diploma in Cognitive Hypnotherapy (DipCHyp) and a Diploma in Hypnotherapy (HPD) as well as a Practitioner Certificate in Neuro Linguistic Programming (NLP) from the Quest Institute, Regent's College, London UK.
 I have also trained and practiced in various alternative therapies (see below).

 Why I chose Cognitive Hypnotherapy

 Stress and anxiety are a common daily reality for many people.
 However, simple techniques, often underpinned by a change in mind set, can be transformative.
 Having support helps, but mostly it is people’s belief that they can live their lives in new ways that is critical.

 I chose to train as a cognitive hypnotherapist at the world renowned Quest Institute because cognitive hypnotherapy works on the root causes of unwanted experiences while giving people tools to change how they respond to difficult situations in everyday life.
 It is versatile too, and can be adapted to each individual, whether someone wants to get help with fears and phobias, be more confident, manage anxiety, anger, irritability, pain or ill health, lose weight, quit smoking, change unhealthy relationship patterns or deal better with life challenges.